Zoom on the Honda EM6500SX

 - Regarding its autonomy, the autonomy of the EM6500SX, reaching around 9.8 hours at a 50% load, can be considered as low end, compared to other products of a roughly equal output.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Cat RP5500, boasting with around 15 hours.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Cat RP5500, as it provides around 15 hours.

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
 This generator is rather wasteful, compared to other devices within the aforementioned output range, when it comes to gasoline consumption, as it reaches roughly 0.63 GPH at a 50% load.
 If you wish to further improve in the area of fuel efficiency, the A-iPower SUA7000L, which boasts with a gas consumption of only 0.36 GPH, may be the right generator for you.

 Here's a list of the most popular specific comparisons:

 As you can see from this interactive chart, when compared to other 5000-6000W generators, the Honda EM6500SX is on the average side of the price range.